DaySpring Farm of Ohio LLC, A Great Place to Hunt Deer,

 So, not surprisingly, wildlife is abundant, too.
 In the late 1920s and 1930s, some trapping of rabbit, raccoon and groundhog was done.
 Today, small mammals include coyotes, groundhogs, opossums, skunks, and gray squirrels.
 Extirpated species such as panther and brown bear are rumored to be reappearing.
 Furthermore, we have seen numerous songbirds, raptors such as ospreys and turkey vultures, as well as wild turkeys and whitetail deer, especially.
 Although Ohio's Game and Fish says "The southeastern portion of the Buckeye State is the gold mine of Ohio's whitetail population," please note, however, that the property is posted no trespassing and there is strictly no fishing and no hunting without written permission.
 Hunting licenses can be obtained locally.
 Violations are reported to the Morgan County Sheriff's Office.

 By the way, the farm is also near the recently renovated covered bridge over a rocky gorge through which flows Island Run; to see the old Helmick Mill Bridge, which was greatly in need of repair, click here.† Itís now on the National Register of Historic Places, the seventy-four long bridge employs a multiple kingpost style truss.
-The original Helmick Mill bridge was built in 1867 and one of the few covered bridges left in Ohio; well worth the detour on TR-269 to latitude/longitude: 39 43.183/81 56.534 (WGS 84); note, too, that some of Morganís Raiders, specifically Captain Williams and four of his men along with their horses and equipment, were captured and held in Joseph Helmickís mill overnight.† As an aside, Joseph, age 34, was from Pennsylvania according to the 1850 Census and worked as a miller; his wifeís name was Sarah.
+The original Helmick Mill bridge was built in 1867 by Samuel Price, who was paid $872, and one of the few covered bridges left in Ohio; well worth the detour on TR-269 to latitude/longitude: 39 43.183/81 56.534 (WGS 84); note, too, that some of Morganís Raiders, specifically Captain Williams and four of his men along with their horses and equipment, were captured and held in Joseph Helmickís mill overnight.† As an aside, Joseph, age 34, was from Pennsylvania according to the 1850 Census and worked as a miller; his wifeís name was Sarah.

 When you are in the neighborhood, be sure to see the village of Triadelphia, founded in 1838 by three brothers (Joseph, Nathan, and Samuel Roberts--my 4th great granduncles).
 In the early part of the 19th century, William Woodward operated a stop on the Underground Railroad; it is rumored that the red brick house, further out County Road 74, built by Southard family circa 1835 had an underground tunnel, which exited through a cave about half a mile away, as part of the Railroad.
 The Underground Railroad certainly did operate in this area, starting from Marietta, across the river from a major plantation, Henderson Hall; slaves simply swam across.
 Then, they came up the west side of the Muskingum River to Oil Spring Run and cut across country to Deavertown via Triadelphia, according to Lorle Porter's A People Set Apart (1998, p.
 268).
 If you want to read more about the Underground Railroad, click here.
 Speaking of railroads, today it is hard to believe that this "village" had passenger train service four times a day as recently as the late 1920s.